 - Best Screenplay

-1. Berlin Film Week is being held in Berlin, from June 28th to July 1st 2023.
-The Festival takes place annually at the end of June.
+1. Berlin Film Week is being held in Berlin from July 3rd to July 7th, 2024.
+The Festival takes place annually at the start of the summer.

 2. The aim of the Festival is to raise awareness and promote the various aspects of international cinema in all its forms: as art, entertainment and as an industry, in a spirit of freedom and dialogue.